chalidade/lupi/readme.md

 > Lumen (5.7.8) (Laravel Components 5.7.)

 ## Basic Usage
 LUPI separate in two global function, Index and Store.
 That will explain below.
+Before it let me give you example in postman.
+Just copy this [link](https://www.getpostman.com/collections/9599484d3a5a93910629) then import.

 ### A.1.Index
 Index is cover all requirement to get data from database.
 It seems like *select* funtion in sql query.
-You can use join, where, whereIn, whereNotIn, select, orderBy, etc. Complate JSON of Index function is like below.
+You can use join, where, whereIn, whereNotIn, select, orderBy, etc. Complete JSON of Index function is like below.

 ```
 {